-This session includes two panels highlighting career paths focused on clinical care and research.
-Participants may go between sessions in adjacent rooms.
-Panelists represent a breadth of career options in private practice, academia, industry, government, and other sectors.
-Panelists will describe their work in a panel discussion and then break into groups with attendees to provide advice and answer questions.
+This panel will highlight a breadth of career options in academia, industry, non-profit, policy, and government sectors.
+Panelists will describe their careers in a panel discussion, followed by breakout sessions with attendees to provide advice and answer questions.

 This session is one of three parallel Career Pathways panels offered simultaneously for clinical care, research, and interprofessional careers.
 Participants may go between sessions, which will take place in adjacent rooms.

 Annual Fundamentals Symposium: Psychogenic Nonepileptic Seizures: From Challenges to Practical Management

 This session is meant to be an educational symposium that is mainly targeted to a clinical audience but will cover the fundamentals of PNES, including the diagnostic challenges, understanding the pathogenic mechanisms, communicating the diagnosis, and treatment (from evidence to practice).
 Following a series of brief lectures by experts, this session will close with an interactive panel discussion with experts in the field to discuss the challenges and opportunities in front of us.

 The purpose of the Fellowship Directors Program is to provide educational resources and interchange of ideas between Epilepsy and Clinical Neurophysiology fellowship program directors.
 This meeting also serves to fulfill a requirement for program directors from ACGME accredited programs to attend a program director meeting at a national meeting in the field or subspecialty.
 For the 2019 meeting, we will discuss a potential match process for prospective fellows in Epilepsy, review fellow recruitment and challenges,review and learn about strategies to improve wellness and reduce burnout in our trainees and incorporation